What is Backlinking and Why is It Important for SEO

 Not all guest-written content warrants an author bio.
 Experts say author bios are only ideal if you already have a team of credible content creators and a sizeable reader base.
 Author bios are also practical for Your Money, Your Life (YMYL) topics, such as healthcare and finance.

 If your business meets the conditions for an author bio, know that they don’t influence SEO in any way.
 John Mueller, Google’s Webmaster Trends analyst, made that clear in a Q&A video published in 2019.
-He cites that author bios aren’t necessary for improving rankings, and their use should depend on how their customers would perceive them.
+He cites that author bios aren’t necessary for improving rankings, and their use should depend on how their customers perceive them.

 If you still want that author bio after this, experts recommend not going overboard with the links, lest you earn Google’s ire.
 There’s no ideal number of links, but most experts agree that between one and three is acceptable.
 Here’s an example from one of my guest articles.